Repair Service in Gaithersburg, Rockville, Washington, DC, and More!

 - Frozen compressor – heat pump compressors go through natural freeze—defrost cycles constantly throughout the winter – this is why they have defrost timers.
 However, if your heat pump freezes up and stays frozen, it may be due to inadequate elevation of the heat pump, especially in areas where snowfall can block drainage of condensate and cause it to freeze in the unit.
 Frozen heat pumps can also be caused by dirty air filters in the spring.

-No matter what problems your heat pump is having, Michael Bonsby Heating & Air Conditioning should be the first call that you make!
+No matter what problems your heat pump is having, Michael Bonsby HVAC & Plumbing should be the first call that you make!
 Our heat pump repair experts have been fixing heat pumps throughout the Maryland and Washington, DC area for decades.
 If you know something’s wrong, but aren’t sure why, we can come out to inspect and diagnose the issue before getting repairs taken care of.
 If you need heat pump repair, call us today!

 Heat Pump Maintenance